 Everything persists in a database — SQLite by default, but it supports PostgreSQL and MySQL for production use.
 The data model is simple: trajectories (raw execution records), strategies (learned patterns), and run records (links between them).

-Strategy scoring uses a weighted running average with exponential decay toward recent scores.
-A strategy that worked well historically but started failing recently will drop faster than a simple average would show.
+Scoring decays toward recent performance.
+It's a weighted running average with exponential decay toward recent scores, so a strategy that worked well historically but started failing recently drops faster than a simple average would show.
 Strategies that fall below 0.25 average score after 5+ uses get automatically deactivated, but they're still eligible during exploration to see if conditions have changed.

-The evaluator is a separate LLM call that sees the full picture — the original prompt, the model's final response, the actual stdout/stderr from the REPL, and execution stats.
+The evaluator sees everything a human reviewer would.
+It's a separate LLM call given the full picture — the original prompt, the model's final response, the actual stdout/stderr from the REPL, and execution stats.
 No regex heuristics, no hardcoded rules.
-It decides if the answer is correct and scores accordingly.

 RLMs are one of the more interesting inference paradigms to come out recently — giving models a real execution environment changes what they can do.
 But stateless inference means every run is independent, and that's a waste.
 Models encounter the same problem types repeatedly and there's no mechanism to carry forward what they've learned.